 OBJECTIVES: The environment in which hens are kept must take into account their welfare needs and be designed to protect them from physical and thermal discomfort, fear, and distress, and allow them to perform their natural behavior.
-All Cages, such as battery cages, furnished or enriched cages, as well as aviary systems that are designed to confine birds such as lock back cages that would be open during the day but closed at night, are prohibited.
-In aviary systems, all hens must have access to all levels of the system at all times.

 A. Buildings

 E 1: Records of features of facilities that promote animal welfare